Independence and SEND at Mossbourne Federation

 The Mossbourne Federation is committed to fostering independent, confident, well-educated individuals who are passionate about learning.
 This objective equally applies to students with Special Educational Needs and Disabilities (SEND).

-Always at the forefront of innovation in educational equality, The Federation promotes independent learning and personal independence while actively discouraging dependency to forge confident, self-assured, and employable Mossbournians.
+Always at the forefront of innovation in educational equality, the federation promotes independent learning and personal independence while actively discouraging dependency to forge confident, self-assured, and employable Mossbournians.

 Rather than assigning one-to-one teaching assistants, we focus on enhancing the skills of ALL teachers to educate ALL students, in a way that is true to the exceptional teaching and learning approach that Mossbourne is known for.